 Minnesota winters can be long and cold.
 If your compost pile is too small, it may stop composting for a while.
 To keep your compost pile “cooking” in the winter, you will need a pile that is 5' x 5’ x 5’ at all times.
 That should provide enough insulation to retain heat in the middle of the pile.

 Another option is to remove all of the “done” compost and leave your compost bin about ½ empty.
 This will give you enough room to store the food waste generated over the winter in your bin.
 The food will freeze which further softens it for composting in the spring when it warms up.
 In the spring, you add leaves to the bin, mix it with the food scraps and it will start composting again all by itself.

 There are a lot of terrific online resources that you can access for more information.

 - If you don't want to make your own bin, check out this site's reviews of commercially made bins and accessories from national manufacturers: www.composterreviews.com

 - Check out the various types of manufactured bins

 - Find designs for building your own bin

 - Share a compost pile with a neighbor.
 Offer to help build and turn the pile in return for space.

 - Feed kitchen scraps to red worms, right inside your apartment.
-Read more on our worm composting webpage.
+Learn about composting indoors..